null-dev/Casper/README.md

 # Live demo
 You can view a live demo of the theme here: https://blog.nulldev.xyz/

-# DevDark specific features
+# DarkDev specific features

-Casper DevDark also includes some new features not found in Casper:
+Casper DarkDev also includes some new features not found in Casper:
 - Syntax highlighting:

    Simply put the name of the language after your three ticks in markdown to activate it: